JFK: Mementoes kept 50 years mark awful day

 “There was a banner: ‘Mr. President, please stop and shake our hands,’” Hill says.
 “Whenever that happened, we knew pretty well he was going to stop.”

-Up ahead was Dealey Plaza and a corridor of buildings including the book depository, where Buell Frazier stood on the front steps with co-workers — though not Lee Oswald.
+Up ahead was Dealey Plaza and a corridor of buildings including the book depository, where Buell Frazier stood on the front steps, taking a break with co-workers — though not Lee Oswald.

 Happy pandemonium greeted the presidential Lincoln, and suddenly Frazier could see Jackie Kennedy.